-Decongestants are drugs used to relieve the nasal congestion that may occur when a person suffers form a cold, flu, hay fever or sinusitis.
+Decongestants are drugs that are used to relieve the nasal congestion that may occur when a person suffers from a cold, flu, hay fever, or sinusitis.

 Congestion is caused by swelling of the blood vessels inside the nose in response to irritation in cases of infection or allergy.
 These swollen vessels block the nasal airways and obstruct nasal inhalation.
 In addition, glands in the affected areas start to produce mucus to trap pathogens.
 Together, the swollen vessels and excess mucus production can block the nose and cause nasal stuffiness.

 Decongestants work by acting on adrenergic receptors in the nose which constrict the blood vessels, as well as reducing inflammation and mucus formation in these areas.